Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Interest paid to foreign lenders qualifies as Peruvian-source income and is thus subject to Peruvian income tax whenever the loan proceeds are placed or economically used in Peru or if the payer of such interest is domiciled in Peru.
-In this case, if the Peruvian borrower is an entity and agrees to assume the economic burden of the withholding tax, the borrower can deduct such an amount as an expense for its income tax determination, provided that the interest was granted at fair market value.
+Interest paid to foreign lenders qualifies as Peruvian-source income and is thus subject to the Peruvian income tax whenever the loan proceeds are placed or economically used in Peru or if the payer of such interest is domiciled in Peru.
+In this case, if the Peruvian borrower is an entity and agrees to assume the economic burden of the withholding tax, such borrower can deduct such amount as an expense for its income tax determination, provided that the interest was granted at fair market value.

 The withholding tax rate applicable to interest paid to non-resident entities is 4.99%, provided that the following conditions are met:

-- In case of loans in cash, the foreign currency proceeds enter into Peru (deposited in a bank account in Peru);
+- in case of loans in cash, the foreign currency proceeds enter into Peru (deposited in a bank account in Peru);

-- The borrower uses the proceeds of the loan in the ordinary course of its business, or to refinance existing loans;
+- the borrower uses the proceeds of the loan in the ordinary course of its business, or to refinance existing loans;

-- The debt service does not accrue an annual interest rate exceeding LIBOR +7; and
+- the debt service does not accrue an annual interest rate exceeding LIBOR +7; and

-- The borrower and lender are not deemed to be related parties (the operation cannot be structured as a back-to-back loan).
+- the borrower and lender are not deemed to be related parties (the operation cannot be structured as a back to back loan).